One Day in Yangon

 Departure From Yangon

-We left Backpackers B&B at 5:20 am on foot headed for a nearby bus stop.
-The streets were quiet and we saw rats running up and down the sidewalks.
+We left Backpackers B&B at 5:20 a.m. on foot, heading for a nearby bus stop.
+The streets were quiet, and we saw rats running up and down the sidewalks.
 Maybe we should have taken a taxi after all.

-We did find the bus stop and I felt impatient wanting to be at the airport already.
-A very friendly local man was also headed for the airport and helped up get on the right bus and even helped pay the fare as we didn’t have the exact change.
+We did find the bus stop, and I felt impatient, wanting to be at the airport already.
+A very friendly local man was also headed for the airport, and he helped us get on the right bus and even helped pay the fare as we didn’t have the exact change.

-He gave us his card and mentioned if we were ever back in Yangon to contact him.
+He gave us his card and said we should contact him if we get back to Yangon.

 Final Thoughts on Yangon and Myanmar

-The Burmese people were so friendly to us.
-From the first couple of days in Mandalay to an exceptional adventurous stay in Bagan and a wonderful boat tour in Inle Lake.
+The Burmese people were so friendly to us, from the first day in Mandalay to an exceptional adventurous stay in Bagan and an incredible boat tour in Inle Lake.
 It was one of our favorite destinations during our 5050 Travelog project.

-We are glad we did not go without seeing Yangon but as we arrived at the airport we were happy to be on our way.
+We are glad we did not miss Yangon, but as we arrived at the airport, we were happy to be on our way.

 People gathered in Maha Bandula Park in Yangon, Myanmar